Termack/termack.github.io/thm_writeups/inacave.md

 Okay, reading the java code we can see that the service works like this:
 Tt gets your input and sends it as a request to the webserver like this `https://cave.thm/<input>`, then it gets the response and deserializes it (as you noticed the pages have serialized objects), then it gets the command variable of the object and passes it in the command /bin/sh -c "`<command>`" so, if you manipulate the command part of a serialized object you have remote code execution.

 Now, we're able to create a serialized object using the code we got from RPG.java, the only thing we need to do is manipulate the response to make the java code deserialize it.
-We know that the page is vulnerable to XXE and the hint says, sometimes things that work with post can work with get, with XXE we can reflect anything we send, so if we try sending a request to `/action.php?<xml>[serializedobject]</xml>` we get the serialized object back and as we know, the service running on port 3333 sends our input to the webserver, so if we send `action.php?<xml>[serializedobject]</xml>` as input to the service, the response will be [serializedobject] and it will be deserialized, executing any command we want it to
+We know that the page is vulnerable to XXE and the hint says, sometimes things that work with post can work with get, with XXE we can reflect anything we send, so if we try sending a request to `/action.php?<xml>[serializedobject]</xml>` we get the serialized object back and as we know, the service running on port 3333 sends our input to the webserver, so if we send `action.php?<xml>[serializedobject]</xml>` as input to the service, the response will be [serializedobject] and it will be deserialized, executing any command we want it to.

 So we need to give an object to execute a command in the machine.